Out of Order: How Important Is The Sequential Order of Words in a Sentence in Natural Language Understanding Tasks?: Methods

 \subsection{Classifiers}

-We chose to test BERT-based classifiers because (1) they reached near-human performance on GLUE; and (2) pre-trained BERT was shown to capture word positional information \citep{lin2019open}.
+We tested BERT-based models because (1) they outperformed humans on the \citealt{glueleaderboard}; and (2) the pretrained BERT was shown to capture word positional information \citep{lin2019open}.

-\subsec{Pre-trained BERT encoders} We tested three sets of classifiers fine-tuned from three pre-trained BERT variants: BERT, RoBERTa \citep{liu2019roberta}, and ALBERT, downloaded from \cite{huggingface2020pretrained}.
-The pre-trained models are the ``base'' versions \ie bidirectional encoders with 12 layers and 12 self-attention heads.
-The pre-training corpus ranges from uncased (BERT, ALBERT) to case-sensitive English (RoBERTa).
+\subsec{Pretrained BERT encoders} We tested three sets of classifiers finetuned from three different, pretrained BERT variants: BERT, RoBERTa, and ALBERT, downloaded from \citet{huggingface2020pretrained}.
+The pretrained models are the ``base'' versions \ie bidirectional transformers with 12 layers and 12 self-attention heads.
+The pretraining corpus varies from uncased (BERT, ALBERT) to case-sensitive English (RoBERTa).

-\subsec{Classifiers} For each GLUE task, we added one new layer (for classification) on top of each of the pre-trained BERT encoders and finetuned the entire model.
-As the result, we trained three prediction models per GLUE task.
-We validated that each model performance matches either those reported on \cite{huggingface2020pretrained} or the GLUE leaderboard (c.f.
-Sec.~\todo{describe-original-performance}).
+\subsec{Classifiers} For each of the seven GLUE tasks, we added one classification layer on top of each of the three pretrained BERT encoders and finetuned the entire model.
+Unless otherwise noted, the mean performance per GLUE task was averaged over three classifiers.
+Each model's performance matches either those reported on \citet{huggingface2020pretrained} or the original papers (Table~\ref{table:original_performance}).

-\subsec{Hyperparameters} Following \cite{huggingface2020pretrained}, we finetuned the classifiers for 3 epochs using Adam \citep{kingma2014adam} with a learning rate of 0.00002, $\beta_1$ = 0.9, $\beta_2$ = 0.999, $\epsilon = 10^{-8}$.
-We used a batch size of 32, a max sequence length of 128, and dropout on all layers with probability of 0.1.
+\subsec{Hyperparameters} Following \citet{devlin2019bert}, we finetuned classifiers for 3 epochs using Adam \citep{kingma2014adam} with a learning rate of 0.00002, $\beta_1$ = 0.9, $\beta_2$ = 0.999, $\epsilon = 10^{-8}$.
+We used a batch size of 32, a max sequence length of 128, and dropout on all layers with a probability of 0.1.